wanidon/RA/README.md

 ## Limitation
 - RA cannnot create new contract whose code will be determine dynamically(such part will be symbol variable).
 It is due to the data type which represents contract.
 Ra just uses a string as EVM bytecode.
 Thus, if it is replaced with python list, or temporally fixes such dynamic code, you can analyse such contracts.
 - Some EVM opcodes are not implemented in RA's VM.

+## License
+This program is released under the MIT license.